chiagia/Projects/README.md

 ## CNN 🖼️
 ​🐶​ Pet dataset $\rightarrow$ I use the Oxford pet dataset to train a simple model able to classify dogs and cats.

-\n👩🏻‍🦰​ Faces dataset $\rightarrow$ I use the CelebA dataset to train two types of models.
+👩🏻‍🦰​ Faces dataset $\rightarrow$ I use the CelebA dataset to train two types of models.
 One, very simple, that predicts if a person is Male/Female.
 Another, more complex, wich uses MobileNetV2 with fine tuning for a multi-label classification problem.